u-blox/ubxlib_cellular_applications_xplr_iot/applications/cellular_tracker/test/README.md

 Testing should involve MQTT brokers and MQTT-SN gateways, Thingstream Services and Mosquitto test server.

+Remember to also check the `MQTT_FILE_SYSTEM` option, where it loads a previously saved configuration from the file system.

 # Cell Scanning
 Should show the cell scanning is operational and publishes the results.
 Cell scanning should be able to be cancelled.
 The LED should turn blue and blip light blue.